-Recently, James Seawood, a Black man who attended Sheridan's segregated elementary school huge building, marching band, and football team from atop the sawmill's lumber stacks before returning to his own two-room school with two teachers and outdoor toilets.
+Recently, James Seawood, a Black man who attended Sheridan's segregated elementary school In May 1954, four days after the United States as a child, recalled marveling at the white school's huge building, marching band, and football team from atop the sawmill's lumber stacks before returning to his own two-room school with two teachers and outdoor toilets.
 Mr. Seawood's mother was the last Black teacher in Sheridan.
 Just before they left town, they watched a bulldozer dig a large hole and push the entire school into the ground, then cover it up, wiping out all ev-